DengYiping/gdpr-seeker/README.md

 ## Deployment Notes

 - Set all env vars in your host (e.g., Vercel).
 Ensure the Turso/libSQL endpoint is reachable from your runtime.
-- Use the same DB for NextAuth tables.
-- Configure OAuth callback URLs for Discord to match your deployment domain.
+- Provide Clerk publishable + secret keys and configure redirect URLs in the Clerk dashboard to match your deployment domain.

 ## License